Articles

 Indicates any scheduled rent increases.
 The renewal rent may be stated in dollars, fair market value (FMV), or relative to a change in the Consumer Price Index (CPI) or other financial benchmark.

-Explains whether or not the tenant has the right of first refusal to purchase or lease the premises, including the notification requirements, description of encumbered space, whether the option is one-time or continuous, rental terms, whether the option is subject to the rights of other tenants and any other information necessary to describe the option.
+explains whether or not the tenant has the right of first refusal to lease additional premises, including the notification requirements, and a description of the encumbered space.

 Sales Reporting*

-Explains the method and frequency with which the tenant must report its sales to the landlord.
-The reported sales are then used to calculate percentage rent.
+Explains the frequency with which the tenant must report its sales to the landlord.
+The reported sales are then used to calculate percentage rent. .

 Security Deposit

-Specifies the type of security (e.g., cash or letter of credit), the amount, and whether or not the deposit is held in an interest or non-interest bearing account, and any applicable reductions or increases in deposit amounts and/or any applicable substitution rights.
+Specifies the type of security (e.g., cash or letter of credit), the amount, and any applicable reductions or increases in deposit amounts and/or any applicable substitution rights.

 Signage

-Explains the tenant’s rights to signage in the lobby, on the exterior of the building, and/or signage on a pylon or other monument signs (excludes interior suite signage).
+Explains the tenant’s rights to signage on the exterior of the building, and/or signage on a pylon or other monument signs (excludes interior suite signage).

 Suite#